The end of 2017 brings tidings of anything but great joy for health system executives. Consider what has happened in just the last 45 days:

 - Advocate and Aurora announced plans to merge.

 What is driving this unprecedented activity?
 The primacy of the commercially insured patient.

 In short, dominant and entrenched market participants are trying to influence, or even control, the ways in which consumers access health care services.
 As the Medicare “silver tsunami” gains steam, there are fewer commercially insured patients today than there were yesterday, and high deductibles are making them postpone care.
 And now this:

-United already employs more physicians than any other private organization in the world and owns more than 200 surgery centers; the acquisition of DaVita will add 300 physician clinics and almost 2,500 outpatient dialysis centers.
+United already employs more physicians than any other private organization in the world and owns more than 200 surgery centers; the acquisition of DaVita will add 300 physician clinics and more than 10,000 physicians.

 CVS has over 9,500 pharmacies and 1,100 MinuteClinic locations, coupled with a robust customer loyalty program.